Guitar Tap — Support

 Can I analyze a recording instead of using the microphone?

 Yes.
 On Mac, use File → Play Audio File to run a WAV or audio file through the analyzer exactly as if it were a live tap.
+The browser app and the open-source desktop edition offer the same thing via a Play File button.

 Privacy